Got to Be Real: Erik version

 In 1993, British singer Erik released a cover of "Got to Be Real", produced by Pete Waterman and Dave Ford.
-To date, it is her most well-known song, resulting in a UK club smash hit and peaking at number 42 on the UK Singles Chart.
+To date, it is her most well-known song, resulting in a UK club hit and peaking at number 42 on the UK Singles Chart.

 Critical reception

-Pan-European magazine Music & Media commented, "It's the second time around for this pop/dance ditty from the late 70’s.
-With three mixes to chose from, hit potential is greatly enhanced."
-Andy Beevers from Music Week gave the song four out of five.
-He wrote, "Erik has taken Cheryl Lynn's late Seventies dancefloor anthem and interpreted it in a bang up-to-date disco house style.
+Pan-European magazine Music & Media commented, "It's the second time around for this pop/dance ditty from the late 70's.
+With three mixes to choose from, hit potential is greatly enhanced."
+Andy Beevers from Music Week gave the song a score of four out of five and named it Pick of the Week in the category of Dance, writing, "Erik has taken Cheryl Lynn's late Seventies dancefloor anthem and interpreted it in a bang up-to-date disco house style.
 The result has been solid club support and its abundance of catchy hooks should earn some radio plays."